mfem/mfem/CONTRIBUTING.md

 capabilities; improved documentation; new examples and miniapps;
 HPC performance improvements; etc.

+If you plan on contributing to MFEM, consider looking into issues first.
+There, you can check if a thread already exists for your desired feature or the bug you ran into.
+You may want to start a new thread to get feedback from the team before engaging yourself in a PR.

 Use a pull request (PR) toward the `mfem:master` branch to propose your contribution.
 If you are planning significant code changes, or have any questions, you can also open an [issue](https://github.com/mfem/mfem/issues)